A Logical Characterization of Constant-Depth Circuits over the Reals: Preliminaries

 for all $t_1, t_2 \in \R$.
 We replace every subtraction gate with predecessors $p_1$ and $p_2$ by an addition gate with $p_1$ and a multiplication gate as its predecessors, where the multiplication gate has a constant node labeled $-1$ and the node $p_2$ as its predecessors.
 For each gate, this introduces an increase in size of $2$ per subtraction gate, leading to the overall overhead still being polynomial in the worst case, and an increase in depth of $1$ for each gate on the longest path from an input gate to the output gate, which leads to the overall depth still being constant.
 Therefore, $C'$ still computes the same function as $C$, has polynomial size and constant depth in $n$ and does not contain any subtraction gates.
 In total, $C'$ has polynomial size in $n$, constant depth in $n$, only contains gates of the types $1-6$ and computes the same function as $C$. \end{proof}

-\begin{definition} The class \ACO{} is the class of sets decidable by arithmetic circuit families over \R{} of polynomial size and constant depth. \end{definition} The circuit families we have just introduced do not have any restrictions on the difficulty of obtaining any individual circuit.
-For this reason, we also consider so-called \new{uniform} circuit families, i.e., families of circuits $\C = (\Cn)_{n \in \N}$ where the gates are numbered, the predecessors of each gate are ordered and where for any given triple of numbers $(n, v_{nr}, p_{idx})$, a corresponding triple $(t, p_{nr}, c)$ can be computed by an \R-machine{} $M$, where \begin{enumerate}[i.)] \item $t$ is the type of the $v_{nr}$th gate $v$ in $\Cn$, \item $p_{nr}$ is the number of the $p_{idx}$th predecessor of $v$ and \item $c$ is the value of $v$ if $v$ is a constant gate, the index $i$ if $v$ is the $i$th input gate and $0$ otherwise. \end{enumerate}
+The circuit families we have just introduced do not have any restrictions on the difficulty of obtaining any individual circuit.
+For this reason, we also consider so-called \new{uniform} circuit families.

+\begin{definition} We say that a circuit family $\C = (\Cn)_{n \in \N}$ is uniform if for each of its circuit the gates are numbered, the predecessors of each gate are ordered and for any given triple of numbers $(n, v_{nr}, p_{idx})$, a corresponding triple $(t, p_{nr}, c)$ can be computed by an \R-machine{} $M$, where \begin{enumerate}[i)] \item $t$ is the type of the $v_{nr}$th gate $v$ in $\Cn$, \item $p_{nr}$ is the number of the $p_{idx}$th predecessor of $v$ and \item $c$ is the value of $v$ if $v$ is a constant gate, the index $i$ if $v$ is the $i$th input gate and $0$ otherwise. \end{enumerate}

 If $v$ has less than $p_{idx}$ predecessors, $M$ returns $(t, 0, 0)$ and if $v_{nr}$ does not encode a gate in $\Cn$, $M$ returns $(0, 0, 0)$.

 If this computation only takes logarithmic time in $n$, we call \C{} \ltr{}-uniform.
 If it takes polynomial time in $n$, we call \C{} \ptr{}-uniform.